HomeHealth articleselderberryWhat Are the Uses of Elderberry?

 Published At October 5, 2022

 Elderberry belongs to the tree known as Sambucus.
 The most common tree of the family Sambucus is the European elder (Sambucus nigra).
 The edible parts of the tree are flowers along with berries.
-The berries need to be cooked before consumption in uncooked or raw form, and these berries are considered toxic and lead to nausea, vomiting, and diarrhea.
-The berries are dietary supplements to cure colds, flu, and other upper respiratory tract infections.
-The other uses of elderberry are not studied on a large scale yet, but still, some evidence supports using these berries in managing COVID-19.
+The berries must be cooked because they are highly sour.
+The blooms can be eaten raw or cooked and smell lightly like a muscat (grape).
+The berries are dietary supplements for colds, flu, and other upper respiratory tract infections.
+The other uses of elderberry have yet to be studied on a large scale, but some evidence still supports using these berries in managing COVID-19.
 The article reviews the benefits, side effects, and other research to consider elderberry as a nutritional supplement.

 What Is the Nutritional Composition of Elderberries?